Dumping out the loot sack: More rules and tools for GURPS Dungeon Fantasy thieves

 Look, the most likely explanation for my head-scratching is that there’s something I didn’t get about this during the playtest and still don’t get.
 Maybe it’s much more useful than I realize.
 If Ambusher strikes you as worthwhile, I’m glad to hear it!

 All potentially of interest.
-But my favorite approach to modeling master ambusher ability is this: use plain old Tactics skill.
+But here’s my favorite tool for modeling master ambusher ability: plain old Tactics skill.
 Yep.
 Build that astoundingly effective bushwhacker with a high level of Tactics to let her gain advantages in the fight, especially the re-rolls and bonuses offered by the abstract Tactics rules in Martial Arts or Thieves.
-(The description of Ambusher – “make snap decisions mid-battle, confounding enemies with your changing tactics” – sounds to me like a perfect description of Tactics-16.)
+(The description of Ambusher โ “make snap decisions mid-battle, confounding enemies with your changing tactics” โ sounds to me like a perfect description of Tactics-16.)

 What’d be particularly welcome here is Tactics-based techniques (or optional specialties) to model expertise in specific types of tactical operations: say, Siege, Sentry, Bodyguard, and, of course, Ambush.
 Loading up on that last one would let a guerrilla warfare specialist spring particularly effective surprise attacks.

 Like my earlier discussion of Strategy and Tactics types, though, that’s a topic that extends beyond Thieves‘ focus; it’s fine that the work doesn’t explore ambushing as a technique of Tactics.
-But for what it’s worth, whether augmented by a hypothetical Ambush technique or kept as the unadorned Basic Set skill, a simple high level of Tactics skill remains my favorite way to model expert ambush prowess.
+But for what it’s worth, whether Tactics is augmented by a hypothetical Ambush technique or is kept as the unadorned Basic Set skill, a simple high level of the skill remains my favorite way to model expert ambush prowess.

 Defensive Blade